 Protecting Personal Information

 We are concerned with protecting your privacy and data.
-When you make a donation, register for an event or program, place orders, access your account information or request information, we use a secure server.
-This secure server software, SSL (Secure Sockets Layer), encrypts all information you input before it is sent to us.
+When you make a donation, register for an event or program, place orders, access your account information, or request information, we use a secure server.
+This secure server software, Secure Sockets Layer (SSL), encrypts all information you input before it is sent to us.
 Furthermore, all customer transactional data we collect is protected against unauthorized access with the use of digital certificates.
-Digital certificates for the American Diabetes Association are issued by VeriSign, one of the most established signers of digital certificates.
+Digital certificates for the ADA are issued by VeriSign, one of the most established signers of digital certificates.
 We provide reasonable technical, administrative, and physical controls to secure the confidentiality, integrity, and availability of personal information.
 If you have any questions about security on the ADA Websites, you may contact us at email@example.com.

 Association Policies Regarding Disclosure of Personal Information